dwal3000/ready-set-bet/README.md

 ### Simulator

-To try out the simulator, run
+To try out the simulator, launch a jupyter notebook session in your browser:
 ```
 jupyter notebook
 ```
-to launch a jupyter notebook session in your browser.
 Then, navigate to `notebooks` in your jupyter session and open `ReadySetBet_get_best_bets.ipynb`.
 Finally, execute the cells to run a target simulation, pause it, and then run 1000 forward simulations of what might happen in the rest of the game.
 Running subsequent cells will tell tell you the expected value of each bet, so you can pick the best one!

 ### Visualizing a Game

-f you want to see what a game looks like, you can set `VISUALIZE = True`.
+If you want to see what a game looks like, you can set `VISUALIZE = True`.
 But visualization takes to long to simulate all 1000 games, so set `VISUALIZE = False` for performing the full set of simulations.
 Alternatively, try just adding a new cell in the notebook that looks like this:

 ```python
 seed(8) # change the seed to see a different game